D-Whipp/interview-questions/html/html-interview-questions.md

 Every web page has different components to display the intended content and a specific UI.
 But still, there are few things which are templated and are globally accepted way to structure the web page, such as:

-<header>: Stores the starting information about the web page.
+&lt;header&gt;: Stores the starting information about the web page.
-<footer>: Represents the last section of the page.
+&lt;footer&gt;: Represents the last section of the page.
-<nav>: The navigation menu of the HTML page.
+&lt;nav&gt;: The navigation menu of the HTML page.
-<article>: It is a set of information.
+&lt;article&gt;: It is a set of information.
-<section>: It is used inside the article block to define the basic structure of a page.
+&lt;section&gt;: It is used inside the article block to define the basic structure of a page.
-<aside>: Sidebar content of the page.
+&lt;aside&gt;: Sidebar content of the page.

 ## How to optimize website assets loading?

 To optimize website load time we need to optimize its asset loading and for that:

-CDN hosting - A CDN or content delivery network is geographically distributed servers to help reduce latency.
+-   CDN hosting - A CDN or content delivery network is geographically distributed servers to help reduce latency.
-File compression - This is a method that helps to reduce the size of an asset to reduce the data transfer File concatenation - This reduces the number of HTTP calls Minify scripts - This reduces the overall file size of js and CSS files Parallel downloads - Hosting assets in multiple subdomains can help to bypass the download limit of 6 assets per domain of all modern browsers.
+-   File compression - This is a method that helps to reduce the size of an asset to reduce the data transfer
+-   File concatenation - This reduces the number of HTTP calls
+-   Minify scripts - This reduces the overall file size of js and CSS files
+-   Parallel downloads - Hosting assets in multiple subdomains can help to bypass the download limit of 6 assets per domain of all modern browsers.
 This can be configured but most general users never modify these settings.
-Lazy Loading - Instead of loading all the assets at once, the non-critical assets can be loaded on a need basis.
+-   Lazy Loading - Instead of loading all the assets at once, the non-critical assets can be loaded on a need basis.
 12. What are the various formatting tags in HTML?

 ## HTML has various formatting tags

-<b> - makes text bold
+&lt;b &gt; - makes text bold \
-<i> - makes text italic
+&lt;i &gt; - makes text italic \
-<em> - makes text italic but with added semantics importance
+&lt;em &gt; - makes text italic but with added semantics importance \
-<big> - increases the font size of the text by one unit
+&lt;big &gt; - increases the font size of the text by one unit \
-<small> - decreases the font size of the text by one unit
+&lt;small&gt; - decreases the font size of the text by one unit \
-<sub> - makes the text a subscript
+&lt;sub&gt; - makes the text a subscript \
-<sup> - makes the text a superscript
+&lt;sup&gt; - makes the text a superscript \
-<del> - displays as strike out text
+&lt;del&gt; - displays as strike out text \
-<strong> - marks the text as important
+&lt;strong&gt; - marks the text as important \
-<mark> - highlights the text
+&lt;mark&gt; - highlights the text \
-<ins> - displays as added text
+&lt;ins&gt; - displays as added text

 ## What are the different kinds of Doctypes available?

-The three kinds of Doctypes which are available:
+The three kinds of Doctypes which are available Strict Doctype, Transitional Doctype, and Frameset Doctype.

 Strict Doctype: does not allow presentational attributes to be written within HTML Elements.